tyjhart/flowanalyzer/Elasticsearch/README.md

-# **Elasticsearch Queries**
+# Elasticsearch Queries

-These Elasticsearch queries in JSON format can be used with Kibana in the Discovery tab, in the Elasticsearch Head plugin, and in raw Elasticsearch queries via Curl.
+Queries to help you maintain your Elasticsearch cluster are in the [Admin.md](Admin.md) file.
+Example searches are in the [Searches](./Searches) directory.

-The standard queries in this directory are used in baseline Visualizations that support included Dashboards.
+# ---
 **Copyright (c) 2017, Manito Networks, LLC**
 **All rights reserved.**